tsykoduk/greg.nokes.name/_posts/2012-09-05-viking-coding.md

   - Hammers
   - Vikings
 excerpt_separator:  <!--more-->
+description: "Based on the content provided, here's an SEO-optimized meta description:"
 ---
 <p>I have been using the term "Viking Coder" for a several years now.
 Honestly, it was a "equal and opposite" reaction to the rise of the Rockstar Ninja Samurai whatever in job descriptions.
 I don't play a guitar or dress in black PJ's.
 I am a tall person, and I like simple solutions to problems.
 And I an a least a little bit Scandinavian.</p>